nevetS/2012-Election-Results/readme.md

 Status
 =============
  Currently scrapes the CA Secretary of State site for vote counts and displays the results in a single web page.
+ *Added PA presidential election
+ *Added OH presidential election

 Outputs json data to: